Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas Performance Insights

-- Kansas has lost the turnover battle on average this season, committing 13.4 per game (281st in college basketball play) while forcing 10.9 (276th in college basketball).
+- Kansas has committed 2.5 more turnovers per game than its opponents, averaging 13.4 (281st in college basketball play) while forcing 10.9 (277th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.